 In a study out of Belgium with 1,045 people, they found Coprococcus and Dialister were depleted in patients with depression irrespective of antidepressant treatment, and butyrate-producing Faecalibacterium and Coprococcus bacteria were consistently associated with a higher quality of life measures.

 Brain Imaging trials investigated the effect of four-week probiotic treatment on brain activity in healthy volunteers.
-Probiotics were found to improve impulsivity and decision-making compared to placebo, but no pain, quality of life, anxiety or depressive symptoms in a double-blind, placebo-controlled, randomized study in patients diagnosed with fibromyalgia Patients with depression has significant compositional differences when compared with healthy controls.
+Probiotics were found to improve impulsivity and decision-making compared to placebo.
+Still, no pain, quality of life, anxiety or depressive symptoms in a double-blind, placebo-controlled, randomized study in patients diagnosed with fibromyalgia.
+Patients with depression have significant compositional differences compared with healthy controls.

 Participants receiving probiotics reported higher positive affect (mood state).
 They showed differences in the BOLD (blood-oxygen-level-dependent) signal pattern in response to emotional decision-making and emotional recognition memory tasks compared to participants receiving placebo.